 In the beginning was the West and the West was with God and the West was God, or was it?
-It was certainly not by divine right.
+It was certainly not by divine right.1

-To understand how the West continues to pillage and plunder present-day Africa, we need to know the history of the past-day territories that are now known as Africa.
-Many European countries, including Portugal, Britain, France, Belgium, Denmark, Spain, and Sweden, have directly benefited from the looting (human and otherwise) of Africa.
+To understand how the West continues to pillage and plunder present-day Africa, we need to know the history of the past-day territories that are now known as Africa.2 Many European countries, including Portugal, Britain, France, Belgium, Denmark, Spain, and Sweden, have directly benefited from the looting (human and otherwise) of Africa.
 For instance, in 1471, the Portuguese sailed to the Gold Coast (now known as Ghana), paving the way for other European traders such as the Swedes, Danish, and Norwegians to help themselves to the continent's wealth (Graham, 2013).
 The early colonizers met massive resistance from indigenes and ultimately retreated until, beginning in 1872, British monarchs sanctioned unimaginable military violence and British forces seized the entire Gold Coast (Graham, 2013).
 However, the accumulation of wealth by Europe in its entirety superseded any one nation's interests.
 As a result of this coordinated European access to resources, peoples, and territories, the battle lines were drawn.
-In effect, it was Europe against Africa, and the Partition of Africa took place so that European colonizers would not fight among themselves (Talton, 2011).
-This mercantilist form of accumulation prioritized military power and economic wealth as major tools for national policy (Darity, 2005).
-In contemporary times, we have seen all the global economic superpowers repeat the same pattern.
-The United States uses more overt neoliberal policies, but nonetheless focuses on the acquisition of military power and economic wealth.
-Historically, this was achieved for European colonizers through the transatlantic slave trade (15th to 19th centuries), which resulted in huge wealth disparities between the Global South and the Global North and the underdevelopment of Africa by Europe (Darity 2005; Rodney 1972).
-Alternatively, the main strategy of neo-colonizers is to secure influence over a government and relevant economic and political policies (Brett, 1985).
+In effect, it was Europe against Africa, and the Partition of Africa3 took place so that European colonizers would not fight among themselves (Talton, 2011).
+This mercantilist form of accumulation prioritized military

-&lt;sup>1 Many colonizers believed that it was ordained by God to reside on their land or claim the land of others.
+1 Many colonizers believed that it was ordained by God to reside on their land or claim the land of others.

-&lt;sup>2 Colonial borders, often drawn arbitrarily and by foreign authority, have dictated the formation of nation-states in Africa.
+2 Colonial borders, often drawn arbitrarily and by foreign authority, have dictated the formation of nation-states in Africa.
 See Rodney's How Europe Underdeveloped Africa (1972).

-This is also known as the "Scramble for Africa."
+3 This is also known as the "Scramble for Africa."
 See Southall and Melber's A New Scramble For Africa?: Imperialism, Investment and Development (2009).